reimagined/resolve/docs/test-readmodels.md

 title: Test Read Models
 ---

 The **resolve-testing-tools** package contains utilities that allow you to test Read Models and Sagas.
-The provided tools reproduce a Read Model's full lifecycle in a testing environment.
+The provided tools reproduce a Read Model's full lifecycle in the testing environment.

 The code sample below demonstrates a Read Model testing code used from **jest**: